 Our post here dares to offer guidance to a typical two-day visit.
 Read on to find out more about how to prepare and where to visit.

 Berlin is a pretty large city both in terms of population and land mass.
 You will hence find it quite inconvenient to move from one location to another.
 The city does have a robust transportation system.
-This is however made cumbersome due to the exorbitant cost of travels.

 For this reason, you have to think ‘outside the box’ while planning a visit.
-If you have more days in Berlin (i.e. 3), then read this post with more ideas for things to do in Berlin.
+If you have more days in Berlin (i.e., 3), then read this post with more ideas for things to do in Berlin.

 Heads up!
 Here is a list of guided tours ideas for your weekend in Berlin:

 - Berlin: 2.5-Hour Boat Tour Along the River Spree